monstercameron/GoWebComponents/NOTES.md

 GO is way less flexible than JS when it comes to runtime reflection and dynamic behavior, so I have been trying to figure out how to do various things but its been a challenge.

 I think I need to figure out a way to listen for js events and have that event trigger a GO Func to run.

+I now have basic state setup that pipes JS events to the GO side, it works but the rerendering behavior break input fields need to spend more time on the rerender logic such that its more fine grained.
+I need to build out a bigger app with this to flesh out POC feature set